Bryan Reynolds Player Props: Pirates vs. Diamondbacks

 - The Diamondbacks pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.43 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks' 4.38 team ERA ranks 18th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 102 total home runs at a rate of 1.1 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs given up (102 total, 1.1 per game).

+- The Diamondbacks are sending Davies (1-4) to the mound to make his 11th start of the season.
+He is 1-4 with a 6.52 ERA and 39 strikeouts in 48 1/3 innings pitched.

+- His most recent time out came on Tuesday against the New York Mets, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.